Distributed Density Filtering for Large-Scale Systems Using Mean-Filed Models

 \section{Introduction}

 In recent years, density-based optimization and control strategies for large-scale systems have becoming increasingly popular.
-The general objective is to control/optimize (a functional of) the real-time (probability) density of the swarm \cite{ferrari2016distributed, elamvazhuthi2018pde}, which has a wide range of applications, such as sensor deployment and city traffic scheduling.
-To ensure stability and robustness, the global density of the swarm is usually fed back into the algorithms to form a closed-loop framework \cite{eren2017velocity, krishnan2018distributed, zheng2020deployment}.
-Considering the scalability issue of the control algorithms and the privacy issue of data sharing, it is desirable to estimate the global density and implement the control strategy in a fully distributed manner using only local observations and minimal information exchange.
+The general objective is to control/optimize (a functional of) the real-time distribution of the swarm \cite{ferrari2016distributed, elamvazhuthi2015optimal, zheng2020complex}, which has a variety of applications such as sensor deployment and city traffic scheduling.
+To ensure stability and robustness, the global density of the swarm is usually fed back into the algorithms to form a closed loop \cite{krishnan2018distributed, zheng2020transporting}.
+Considering the scalability issue of the control algorithms and the privacy issue of data sharing, it is desirable to estimate the global density and implement the control strategy in a fully distributed manner using only local observations and information exchange.
 In such scenarios, the agents (such as mobile sensors) are built by task designers, i.e., their dynamics are known.
 This motivates the problem of how to take advantage of the available dynamics and estimate the global density of the swarm in a distributed manner.